 Eligible healthcare facilities can apply to become National Health Service Corps (NHSC)-approved sites.

-We open a new site application cycle every year for sites that have never been NHSC-approved.
+We open a new site application cycle every year for sites we have not previously approved.

-First: Read our Site Reference Guide (PDF – 915 KB).
+- Read our Site Reference Guide (PDF - 878 KB).
 It details everything we expect of NHSC-approved sites.

-- Create an account and/or log into the BHW Customer Service Portal.
+- Create an account or log into the BHW Customer Service Portal.

-You must complete each of the following seven sections, before you can submit your application.
+The NHSC Site Application contains six sections.
+You must complete all of them to apply.
 Contact your state primary care office (state PCO) if you have questions.

 Note: If your organization has multiple sites in multiple Health Professional Shortage Areas (HPSAs), you must submit a separate application for each location.
-We will also approve each individually.
+We review/approve each individually.

 - If your site does not pass the pre-screening portion, you’ll be unable to continue with the rest of the application.

-- Refer to the Eligibility Requirements and Qualification Factors section in the NHSC Site Reference Guide (PDF – 915 KB).
+- Refer to the Eligibility Requirements and Qualification Factors (PDF - 878 KB) section in the NHSC Site Reference Guide.

 - Enter your site’s name, mailing and email addresses, and other contact information.